From June of 2017 Onwards.

 A winter to forget

-In order for me to comprehend the occurrences of the last few months, I have felt the need to document it, leave it in LCD ink, on a screen, so that I don’t dwell on it nor get stuck by it.
-I need to be moving on.
+In order for me to comprehend the occurrences of the last few months, I have felt the need to document them, leave it in bright LCD glow on a screen, so that I don’t dwell on, nor get stuck by the trauma that unfolded.

-It was unfortunate that being in Jozi in timing with winter exacerbated things but we certainly don’t choose our moments in time.
-It was taking weeks for the biopsy results to come through as the government mortuaries and pathologists were on a strike of some sort.
-With me being on immunosuppressive therapy and having not been in the city for years, my contact with wintercity’s first strike skipped the casual cold and flu and struck as Pneumonia.
+It was unfortunate that being in Jozi in timing with winter exacerbated things, but we certainly don’t choose our moments in time.
+It was taking weeks for the biopsy results to come through, as the government mortuaries and pathologists were on a strike of some sort.
+With me being on immunosuppressive therapy and having not been in the city for years, my contact with WinterCity’s first strike skipped the casual cold and flu and struck as Pneumonia.
 And it was a painful episode.

 Pneumonia

 It closed up my chest and left very little room to breathe, I was in agony with each coughing fit that would last an eternity.
-It put me flat on my back for several weeks and it was during this time that the biopsy results came in.
-I think at first they let me see my charts, I look them over every day that I can.
+It put me flat on my back for several weeks, and it was during this time that the biopsy results came in.
+I think at first they let me see my charts, and I look them over every day that I can.
 I think they knew when I had googled enough, that they decided that they could break the news about what was wrong and the decided treatment.

 FSGS